vorakl/TrivialRC/src.docs/content/pages/info.rst

 In this mode, it allows to switch a container's model from ``one process per container`` to ``one service per container``.

-For instance, in docker containers, when TrivialRC is used as an Entrypoint, it doesn't reveal itself by default, does not affect any configurations and behaves absolutely transparently.
+For instance, in docker containers, when TrivialRC is used as an entrypoint, it doesn't reveal itself by default, does not affect any configurations and behaves absolutely transparently.
 This happens because a ``bare command``, which is run by a ``CMD`` instruction without using any special running stages of TrivialRC